Introducing "RAGent," a RAG system compatible with various data sources.

 - BigQuery

-Future RAGent
+Future of RAGent

-- Bedrock (Embedding model used when vectorizing)
+- Bedrock (the Embedding model used when working with vectors)

-- S3 Vectors (vector database)
+- S3 Vectors (Vector Database)

 summary

-chatReference Links
+chatReference links

-SRG is looking for people to work with us.
+SRG is looking for new team members.

 If you are interested, please contact us here.